KavachOS is open source. Cloud launching soon.

 Pricing

-We're cheaper than Auth0 and Clerk by a significant margin.
+We undercut Auth0 and Clerk by a wide margin.

 TierMAUMonthly